 Walking is a low-impact, moderate to low intensity exercise.
 You’re generally not competing against anyone (except for yourself) when you walk for fitness.
 Even if you’re going for 10,000 steps per day, you don’t necessarily need to be at absolute peak efficiency during your fitness walks.
 In most cases, you can easily stop during your walk and get some kind of snack if you really need to.

 Compare this with someone playing basketball or distance running.
-Basketball can be a very high-intensity exercise and you’ll want to compete at the highest efficiency possible.
-You’ll be burning a lot of calories, but you also can’t easily stop for a snack in the middle of a game.
-Eating mid-game is likely to be hard on your stomach as well.
+Team sports can be very high-intensity exercise and players want to compete at the highest efficiency possible.
+Athletes burn a lot of calories, but also can’t easily stop for a snack in the middle of a game.
+Eating mid-game is likely to be hard on the stomach as well.

-Keep in mind that for most people, an hour of walking burns between 200-350 calories.
+For most people, an hour of walking burns between 200-350 calories.
 An energy bar could be 200+ calories by itself, and a “healthy” smoothie could be double that many calories.
-That doesn’t mean that you can’t grab a bite before walking, but reflexively eating before every walk can undermine a weight loss goal.
-In many cases, drinking a glass of water and just getting out there is enough.
+That doesn’t mean that you can’t grab a bite before walking, but many habitual snackers reflexively grab for a bite before AND after walking without thinking much about it.
+This can undermine your weight loss goals.
+In many cases, drinking a glass of water and taking a step outside the door is enough energy and motivation to get you through a walk.

 When might you want to eat first?